 It seems the older we get, the more pills we have to take.
 Remembering what to take when can be difficult for some so here are some hacks to help.

-- Any product with compartments like an egg carton can be used to store and separate medications
+- I love this useful life hack.
+Use any product with compartments like an egg carton can be used to store and separate medications.

 10. Cleaning Duties